 By

-LCI(G)-41 33k LCI(L)-41 beached, date and place unknown.
+LCI(G)-41 33k USS LCI(L)-41 beached, date and location unknown.
 Hyperwar US Navy in World War II

-LCI(G)-41 85k LCI(L)-41 baseball team at Anzio, Italy.
+LCI(G)-41 85k USS LCI(L)-41 baseball team at Anzio, Italy.
 Photo courtesy of Ken Stern, Skipper of LCI 41.
 Left to right, kneeling, first row: Ken Stern, Ray Martin, Otis Bailey, Walter Kijec, and Ed Dissen.
 In the middle, just behind Ray Martin is John Kasonic.
 Back row: George Hoffman, Bob LeBlanc, Fred Schmidt, Roy Merrit, and Bob Strassburg.

 Photo from USS LCI National Association's newsletter "The Elsie Item," October 2006 issue.